cybertraining-dsc/fa20-523-350/report/report.md

 # Review of Text-to-Voice Synthesis Technologies

+- [ ] does not follow template, watch video
 - [ ] please use proper markdown
 - [ ] this document does not follow clear guidlines posted for this work
 - [V] citations can not be after a period they must be before